Build a Programmable LED Cube 4x4x4

-B. Carefully align the layers and solder the corner LEDs.
+Carefully align the layers and solder the corner LEDs.
 Next, solder all the LEDs around the edge of the cube, moving the 9V batteries along as you go around ensuring that the layers are soldered in parallel.
-Then move a 9V battery to the middle of the cube, sliding it in from one of the sides and solder a couple of the LEDs in the middle.
+Then move a 9V battery to the middle of the cube, sliding it in from one of the sides, and solder a couple of the LEDs in the middle.

-C. Your cube should be fairly stable now, so you can continue soldering the rest of the LEDs without using any extra support.
+Your cube should be fairly stable now, so you can continue soldering the rest of the LEDs without using any extra support.
 When you have soldered all the columns, it is time to test the LEDs again.
 Remember that tab sticking out from the upper right corner of the layer?
 Now it's time to use it to test your LEDS.

-I used my own bench top power supply but feel free to use other 3 volt sources for testing.
-I recommend fixing two wires on a 3 volt battery with tape and using that to test.
+I used my own benchtop power supply but feel free to use other 3V sources for testing.
+I recommend fixing two wires on a 3V battery with tape and using that to test.
 Touch the negative wire to the layer you want to test and touch the positive wire to the column you want to test.
 You should see an individual LED light up.
 Continue touching each column in each layer to be sure they are all functioning.

 Testing the LEDS

-D. Solder and test the remaining layers.
+Solder and test the remaining layers.
 Congratulations, you're half way there!

 Step 6: Building Your Cube's CircuitThe circuit controlling the LED cube is shown in the schematic image below.
 I modified the original schematic to reduce clutter and confusion.
 Take the time to read and fully understand this schematic.
 I found the construction of the controller to be the most time consuming and trickiest part of the project.

-I found it helpful to break this schematic into three parts: Connection, Power, and Miscellaneous.
+I found it helpful to break this schematic into three parts: connection, power and miscellaneous.

 Connection: This is how we "link" the brains to the cube.
 Pins 22-29 and 33-40 are used to connect the 16 anode columns to the ATmega16.
-Pins 18-21 connect to transistors controlling the power to each of the 4 cathode layers.
+Pins 18-21 connect to transistors controlling the power to each of the four cathode layers.
 It's important to consider which pins go to certain columns and layers, but we will revisit their physical connection in the next step.

-Power: Power should be supplied to the cube by means of "busing".
+Power: Power should be supplied to the cube by means of "busing."
 With busing we can connect several terminals to each other through common strips that run along the side of the board.
 These bus strips come in handy when wanting to supply power because they localize all the power and ground connections to a single point so that you can reduce the number of wires running underneath your board.
 Mark off bus strips with a colored marker to help identify them.

-A. Time to wire up the cube.
+Step 7: Wiring the BoardTime to wire up the cube.
 Carefully fit the cube onto the board and solder the corners, followed by the edges and then center.

-B. Next, we'll make a ground connection for each layer.
+Next, we'll make a ground connection for each layer.
 This can be done by making wire hook connections to each layer as shown in the pictures below (use the same hookup wire but strip the plastic coating off and straighten the wire).

 Step 8: Code and ProgrammingYou now have an LED cube.
 To make use of its coolness, it needs a program!
-I have attached a driver for rendering a 3D data space on the cube, and functions to display some cool visual effects on the cube.
+I have attached a driver for rendering a 3D data space on the cube and functions to display some cool visual effects on the cube.
 You can use my code, write your own or build on the code to create endless effects.

+Be careful when completing the following this steps.
 If you get it wrong, you can permanently destroy your microcontroller!